top of page

 This section refers to Cat.
 B3 licenses

-for small aeroplanes with specific
+for small aeroplanes with piston engines

-restrictions.
+and specific restrictions.

 Piston engine